madelinezL/Data-Science-General-Notes/README.md

 # Data-Science-General-Notes
-This repository includes my study notes of data science, categorized by language/tool, as well as my study notes of the certificates. <br/>
+This repository includes my study notes of data science, categorized by programming languages and data science topics, as well as my study notes of the certificates. <br/>

 * Programming Language
   - Python <br/>